 My main area of research is studying the immunobiological processes that result in tissue damage, which has applications in transplantation immunobiology and cancer immunotherapy.
 This work is focused largely on the regulatory interactions between T lymphocytes and endothelial and epithelial cells.
 Within this area, specific interests include the role of cc chemokines in inflammation, their interaction with cell surface glycosaminoglycans and signal transduction mechanisms mediated by them.

 My work so far has helped in clearly defining the role of chemokines in inflammation with particular relevance to transplantation.
-It has also demonstrated that in addition to binding to their specific G-protein coupled receptors, chemokines also interact with cell surface glycosaminoglycans (GAGs) (J Biol Chem: 276, 1721, 2000 ) and we pioneered the research revealing that heparin-like GAGs could inhibit chemokine activity (Immunology, 1997, 92:512-518).
-My subsequent work has convincingly shown that this chemokine-GAG interaction is essential for in vivo activity of these cytokines (J Immunology, 2005, 175, 1257).
-In addition I have shown the changes in cell surface heparan sulphate patterns in response to inflammation which in turn regulates cytokine function.
+It has also demonstrated that in addition to binding to their specific G-protein coupled receptors, chemokines also interact with cell surface glycosaminoglycans (GAGs) (J Biol Chem: 276, 1721, 2000 ).
+My subsequent work has convincingly shown that this chemokine-GAG interaction is essential for in vivo activity of these cytokines ( American Journal of Transplantation, 2010, 10:47-58, PNAS, 2012).
+In addition I have shown the changes in cell surface heparan sulphate patterns in response to inflammation which in turn regulates cytokine function (Journal of Biological Chemistry, 2014).
 This suggests that formation of glycosaminoglycan-stabilised cytokine concentration gradient play an important role in modulating the biological activity of the cytokine.

 I currently supervise Post-doctoral Fellow, Research associate, PhD students, MD students and technician.
 I regularly take Mres and undergraduate project students.